Nauman3S/SmartMotorsMonitor/README.md

 ##### ESP32 Node FW Uploading
   1. Select ESP32 Dev Module from Tools->Board->ESP32
   2. Select the correct port from Tools->Port
+  3. Open SensorNode.ino file.
+  5. Upload the Code to your ESP32 Dev Module.
+  6. Your ESP32-based SensorNode is now ready to be used.

+##### ESP32 Gateway Node FW Uploading
+  1. Select ESP32 Dev Module from Tools->Board->ESP32
+  2. Select the correct port from Tools->Port
-  3. Then open Firmware.ino file,
+  3.  open GatewayNode.ino file,
   4. Select Tools > ESP32 Sketch Data Upload menu item.
 This should start uploading the files into ESP32 flash file system.
-  5. Now Upload the Code to your ESP32 Dev Module.
+  5. Upload the Code to your ESP32 Dev Module.
-  6. Your ESP32 is now ready to be used.
+  6. Your ESP32-based Gateway Node is now ready to be used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>